ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 <!-- START NOTES -->

-Today’s algorithm, Mergesort, is a perfect example of a divide-and-conquer algorithm.
+Today's algorithm, Mergesort, is a perfect example of a divide-and-conquer algorithm.
 The general structure looks like this (compare with the general structure above):

 To sort an array: